 The Bioethics Center was founded in 1982 to articulate authentic Catholic teaching with respect to bioethical issues, from technological reproduction to end-of-life decisions.
 In addition to other things, the Center offers information to students, scholars, and the general public online, linking to bioethics resources within the Church, the United States Conference of Catholic Bishops, various bioethics organizations, universities, publications, journals, medical associations, and more, providing a broad-based and solid Catholic foundation for research and study.

-Holy Apostles also recently initiated a working agreement with the National Catholic Bioethics Center (NCBC) in Philadelphia allowing a student, while earning credits towards a Masters in Theology at Holy Apostles, to also earn a certificate in bioethics from the NCBC.
+Holy Apostles has a working agreement with the National Catholic Bioethics Center (NCBC) in Philadelphia allowing a student, while earning credits towards a Masters in Theology at Holy Apostles, to also earn a certificate in bioethics from the NCBC.

 In the fall of 2012, Holy Apostles added Massive Open Online Courses (MOOC) to its offerings and allows anyone with an interest in the material to register into them for free via its MOOC registration site.